All Products

 • By Tags: Tags are used to filter images.
 Image distribution is triggered only if an image tag is in the specified tag list.

-If you want to change the redeployment rule of an application, you can modify the event notification of the image.
-If no event rule is available, You can click Create Rule.
-For more information, see Create an event notification rule.
+If the redeployment rules for an application need to change, you can modify the event notifications for the image.
+If no event rule exists, click Create Rule.
+For more information, see Create an event notification.

-1. In the Chain section, click Distribution Trigger.
+1. In the visualization area of the delivery chain, click Distribution Trigger.

-3. In the Modify Rule dialog box, modify the following information and then click OK.
+3. In the Modify Rule dialog box, modify the information and click OK.

 Parameter